 Social media, too, have great potential to drive conversational strategy through debates in the comment section or with the help of bot assistants.
 Chatbots can give you a helping hand in the private messaging section as well as posts and paid campaigns.
 Click-to-Messenger, click-to-WhatsApp or click-to-bot campaigns have shown to have a great conversion rate.

 Every channel has something to offer.
-As is the case with the types of conversational marketing, choosing the “right” channel depends on your circumstances and, to a great extent, on your audience.
+Choosing the “right” channel depends on your circumstances and, to a great extent, on your audience.

 You don’t need to be everywhere, you need to be where your customers are.

-If you are reading this article, you have probably heard about some positive results of conversational marketing initiatives.
-Indeed chatbots, live chats and the combination of the two had made a good name for themselves across multiple channels thanks to markedly increased conversion rates, improved customer satisfaction and increased sales.
+If you are reading this article, you have probably heard about some positive results of conversational initiatives.
+Indeed chatbots, live chats, and the combination of the two had made a good name for themselves across multiple channels thanks to markedly increased conversion rates, improved customer satisfaction, and increased sales.